netresearch/docker-akeneo-app/README.md

 You could also download a ready built Akeneo project - the updating issues however remain.

-*akeneo-bootstrap* provides a mechanism to work around the problems above:
+This package provides a mechanism to work around the problems above:

 1. It provides the plain shell script [akeneo-project](#akeneo-project) to create or upgrade an Akeneo project.
-2. It provides the command line application [akeneo-bootstrap](#akeneo-bootstrap) which generates configuration in the project from according instructions in installed packages.
+2. It provides the command line application [akeneo-bootstrap](#akeneo-bootstrap) which generates configuration in the project from according instructions in installed packages and sets Akeneo up for running.

-The package replaces [incenteev/parameter-handler](https://github.com/Incenteev/ParameterHandler) which is registered for composers post-install-cmd and post-update-cmd and thus is invoked automatically to generate the AppKernel, configs and routings when packages are installed (steps 1 - 4 of [akeneo-bootstrap](#akeneo-bootstrap) command).
+It replaces [incenteev/parameter-handler](https://github.com/Incenteev/ParameterHandler) which is registered for composers post-install-cmd and post-update-cmd and thus is invoked automatically to generate the AppKernel, configs and routings when packages are installed (steps 1 - 4 of [akeneo-bootstrap](#akeneo-bootstrap) command).

 ## `akeneo-project`